Fanshawe-MAP/WanderList/README.md

 1. Place photos on the map (feature or just design?)
 1. Gamification 2 - Add counters (like x more places to visit before getting badge y)
 1. Color scheme (dark mode?)
+1. Can share travel itinerary with friends or family ?( can redirect to any social media platform)
+1. Categories and Tags: Allow users to categorize their bucket list and visited places by tags.

 ## Setup